Nootropic profile

 St. John's Wort (Hypericum perforatum) is one of the most extensively researched herbal remedies for mild to moderate depression.
 It contains active compounds hypericin and hyperforin that modulate serotonin, dopamine, and norepinephrine to support mood balance and emotional wellbeing.

-The key benefits of St. John's Wort include: Anxiety & Calm, Focus, Mood, Motivation, Sleep, Stress Relief.
+The main benefits people report from St. John's Wort are: Anxiety & Calm, Focus, Mood, Motivation, Sleep, Stress Relief.

 Log in to leave a comment.